-Weed categories are mapped in Appendix E of the Flora and Fauna Management Plan (Flora and fauna constraints maps).
+Weed categories are mapped in Appendix E (Flora and fauna constraints maps).

 D.6 Procedure

 The following measures will be adopted during all clearing and construction works.
 Construction personnel will be informed of the importance of these measures during toolbox talks.